jasonumiker/entraid-agentid-demo/README.md

 # Entra ID Agent ID Demo

-NOTE: I know I need to do more work here in documenting this all better
+TODO: I know I need to do more work here in documenting the prerequistes for these scripts such as Powershell, the cloud CLIs they call, etc.

 ## Setting up Entra ID Agent ID for the Demos